Funding opportunity

 Early career researchers

-We welcome applications which involve early- and mid-career researchers as lead or co-lead and regard this programme as an important means for developing researcher capacity.
+We welcome applications which involve early and mid-career researchers as project lead or project co-lead and regard this programme as an important means for developing researcher capacity.

 Who is not eligible to apply

-We do not support project studentships (funding PhD study) within this funding opportunity.
+We do not support project studentships (funding Doctoral study, noting that such qualifications can include DBAs, EdD, LLD, and so on) within this funding opportunity.

 We will not fund applications with a traditional ‘principal investigator’ led project structure within this funding opportunity.